stacks-network/stacks/rfcs/0002-rfc-user-schema-v0.3.md

 ### Format

 A user's ONS consists of lists of objects.
 In order to faciliate the greatest possible uses while retaining forward and backward compatibilty, objects and lists are as generic as possible.
-Objects may have <pre>types</pre> and <pre>attributes</pre> which explain their purpose.
+Objects may have *types* and *attributes* which explain their purpose.

 Applications which parse ONS entries need not understand the semantic meaning of every type and attribute, and should display all data which is correctly specified.